 There have been all kinds of research studies, both big and small, that individuals, academics, and organizations have undertaken in a bid to answer this question.

-Despite a plethora of different findings, there is an overwhelming call for energy-efficient building to become the standard.
-The International Code Council (ICC) has begun work on a model code for 2024.
-Meanwhile, the International Energy Conservation Code (IECC) has been updated and promises lower monthly energy bills that will add value to homes and other buildings.
+Despite many different findings, there is an overwhelming call for energy efficient building to become the standard.
+The International Code Council (ICC) has begun working on a model code for 2024.

-Of course, there are already many organizations that offer ratings and certifications for energy-efficient homes in the U.S. Some cities and states have mandatory home energy ratings, but most don’t.
-A few require a home energy assessment before homes are listed on the market.
+Some cities and states have mandatory home energy ratings, but most don’t.
+A few require a home energy assessment before listing homes on the market.

 According to the American Council for an Energy-Efficient Economy (ACEEE), where there are mandatory policies, homeowners get better valuations in the real estate market.
-When they sell their homes, they gain “a possible price premium” because of a better valuation of energy-efficient features and improvements.
+When they sell their homes, they gain “a possible price premium” because of a better valuation of these features and improvements.

 Those looking to buy homes get better information before they buy.
-When energy-efficient improvements are recommended, these could be financed by their mortgages.
+When energy efficient improvements are recommended, these could be financed by their mortgages.

 So, before we try to assess what value energy efficiency will add to your home, let’s look at some of the ratings and certifications available to homeowners.